Karaka Tantan Tonkotsu Ramen Noodle Soup Recipe – Japanese Special

 Recipe Notes :

-Spice Level : Adjust chili oil and doubanjiang to your desired spice level.
+Spice Level: Adjust the amount of chili oil and doubanjiang (spicy bean paste) to suit your heat preference.